Carrie Prejean: Pageant career

-Miss USA 2009
+Miss USA 2009 controversy

 Prejean received nationwide attention over her response to a question about same-sex marriage during the 2009 Miss USA pageant.
 Prejean was asked by pageant judge Perez Hilton whether she believed every U.S. state should legalize same-sex marriage.
 She responded:

 Well, I think it's great that Americans are able to choose one way or the other.
 We live in a land where you can choose same-sex marriage or opposite marriage.
 And, you know what, in my country, in my family, I think that, I believe that marriage should be between a man and a woman, no offense to anybody out there.
 But that's how I was raised and I believe that it should be between a man and a woman.

 The media attention intensified after Hilton added a video blog post to his website, and made comments there and elsewhere, disparaging Prejean and her answer to the question.
 Hilton stated: "She gave an awful, awful answer that alienated so many people."
 He also told ABC News that she lost the crown because of how she answered the question.
 Prejean has also stated that she believes that her answer cost her the crown.
 Of that moment, Prejean wrote:

 I was being dared—in front of the entire world—to give a candid answer to a serious question.
 I knew if I told the truth, I would lose all that I was competing for: the crown, the luxury apartment in New York City, the large salary—everything that went with the Miss USA title.
 I also knew, or suspected, that I was the frontrunner, and if I gritted my teeth and gave the politically correct answer, I could be Miss USA.

 Prejean stated that she was told by Miss California USA pageant officials that she "need[ed] to not talk about" her faith and was pressured to apologize for her statement.